trippleflux/nxscripts/alcobot/trunk/readme.txt

      [Unnuke]
      UnNuke_Log       = ""%vfs" "%user" "%group" "%.0multi" "%reason" "%.3size" "%nukees""

-  3. Load the "ioa" module; see section 4 of this manual for more information.
+  3. Load the "ioa" module; see section 4 of this document for more information.

   ############################################################
   # iojZS                                                    #